-- Students are not permitted to bring a personal computer or tablet device to Walker House they will receive an Apple Macintosh laptop. - Students in Years 7, 8 and 9 will hand in their laptop, phone and any other personal devices before bed time. - If a student does not maintain the Walker House routine and / or struggles to maintain adequate academic progress, they may be required to hand in their laptop, phone and any other personal devices.
+- Students are not permitted to bring a personal computer or tablet device to Walker House they will receive an Apple Macintosh laptop. - Students in Years 7, 8 and 9 will hand in their laptop, phone and any other personal devices before bed time. - If a student does not maintain the Walker House routine and / or struggles to maintain adequate academic progress, they may be required to hand in their laptop, phone and any other personal devices, regardless of age or grade.